|Photograph by Kerri Brewer |

 Since the magazine ceased publication in 2009, she has written for publications that include the New York Times, the Wall Street Journal, Garden Design magazine, Martha Stewart Living magazine, Zenchilada, and Gourmet Live.

 She is a columnist for Participant Media’s TakePart.com, and also pounds out a regular blog about what makes her hungry.
-Her books include One Spice, Two Spice: American Food, Indian Flavors, in collaboration with New York City chef Floyd Cardoz, and she was a contributor to The Gourmet Cookbook, Gourmet Today, and Martha’s American Food: A Celebration of Our Nation’s Dishes, From Coast to Coast (Martha Stewart).
+Her books include One Spice, Two Spice: American Food, Indian Flavors, in collaboration with New York City chef Floyd Cardoz, and she was a contributor to The Gourmet Cookbook, Gourmet Today, and Martha’s American Food: A Celebration of Our Nation’s Dishes, From Coast to Coast (Martha Stewart), and The Oxford Companion to Sugars and Sweets.

 Whenever time and money allow, Lear can be found on the water, whether in a one-design racing dinghy on Long Island Sound, a jon boat on a Georgia salt creek, or an oyster barge in the Chesapeake Bay.
-Married to Sam Lear, a pastry chef who became an arborist and landscape designer (re-invention keeps them young), she lives by the East River in an apartment filled with light, books, oyster shells collected from around the world, and far too much kitchen equipment.
+Married to Sam Lear, a pastry chef who became an horticulturuist and landscape designer (re-invention keeps them young), she divides her time between Manhattan and the North Fork of Long Island.
 She believes that “What did you have for dinner last night?” is one of life’s most profound questions.